idugalic/micro-company/README.md

 - VirtualBox

-### Step 1: Clone and build the project (from Docker terminal)
+### Step 1 (Optional): Clone and build the project
-Install will trigger docker images creation.
-Please note that images are available on the docker hub, and steps 2.1 and 2.2 should work without docker images on the host.
+Please note that images are available on the docker hub, so if you do not want to build the services, simply skip to Step 2

 ```bash
 $ git clone https://github.com/idugalic/micro-company.git